S50EV/documentation/markdown.md

 # Heading level 1
 ## Heading level 2

-To create a line break or new line, end a line with two or more spaces, and then type return.
+To create a line break or new line, end the line with two or more spaces, and then press return.
 To view the syntax look at the raw documernt.

-I just love **bold text**.
+I love **bold text** and i cannot lie.

-Italicized text is the *cat's meow*.
+Italicized text is the *owyeaaah*.

 This text is ***really important***.